DadaKhalandharGooty/SimpleMongoDBWithSampleData/README.md

 # Simple MongoDB set up with Sample Data

 The set up is done for Linux.
-It can be translated to other Oprerating System's easily.
+It can be translated to other Oprerating Systems easily.

 ## Prerequisites